Boszki

 curated by Zeren Oruc

 Boszki: On passages, feasts, and ancestral connections is a project inspired by the edges of material and spiritual worlds in Slavic mythology.
-Boszki (read: boshky) is an interdisciplinary art exhibition & performance and experience that will be an honoring the tradition of Dziady, a celebration that according to ancient Slavic cultures allowed living beings to reconnect with the wandering souls and spirits.
+Boszki (read: boshky) is an interdisciplinary art exhibition, performance and experience that is honouring the tradition of Dziady, a celebration that according to ancient Slavic cultures allowed living beings to reconnect with the wandering souls and spirits.

-We are looking into the Dziady, an important cultural celebration in Eastern European folk traditions, as a way to understand today’s communities.
+Looking into the Dziady, an important cultural celebration in Eastern European folk traditions, as a way to understand today’s communities.
 The idea for the exhibition and performance comes from the need for the exploration of the ritual and its role in the forming of tradition.
 The concept is based on the togetherness that is often used in folk tradition as a medium for communicating with spirits.
+Dziady is a starting point to speak about togetherness, community, femininity & oppression, folk traditions and their relevance today, intergenerational bonds, and our relationship to death and grief.